AndrewConway/ConcreteSTV/margins.md

 but they may be different outcomes in which case both are of interest.

-One of the purposes of margin computation is to evaluate whether it was possible for the election outcome to have been changes by a malicious actor (hacker or insider) who had a limited ability to alter votes.
+One of the purposes of margin computation is to evaluate whether it was possible for the election outcome to have been changed by a software bug or a malicious actor (hacker or insider) who had a limited ability to alter votes.
 For instance, it may be possible for the actor to only tamper with internet votes, or preferences other than first preferences, or only below the line votes.
-In order to support this, manipulations with different values of these properties are also separated.
+In order to support this, manipulations with different values of these properties are also reported separately.

 To run, execute the program `change_outcomes` in a very similar manner to `concrete_stv`, except a .vchange file is the output instead of a .transcript file.
 Run `change_outcomes --help`